akamai/cli/README.md

 ## Installation

+If you use (or want to use) docker, you can get a fully installed CLI instance with 'docker run akamaiopen/cli'

 Akamai CLI is itself a Go application, but may rely on sub-commands that can be written using any language.

 The easiest way to install Akamai CLI is to download a [Release](https://github.com/akamai/cli/releases) for your platform.